Nasrullah-7779r/hisab_app/README.md

 # hisaap_app

-It is a Flutter based Android project.
-Its calculate the expenses done by the users and provide a debit or credit amount against each user of the App in real time.
+This is a Flutter-based Android app.
+It calculates the expenses the users do and provides a debit or credit amount against each user of the App in real-time.

 ## Getting Started